vekatze/neut/book/src/tutorial.md

 └── module.ens
 ```

 The directory `build` is the directory where object files (binary files) are put in.
-You won't have to go into the directory for daily use.
+You won't have to go into the directory in normal use.

 The directory `source` is the directory where source files are put in.
 This will be our focus.